-Small electric appliances without an exposed heat source (coffee pots, candle warmers, electric tea kettles, rice cookers, etc.) are allowed in individual rooms.
-All appliances with exposed heat sources (pizza ovens, toasters, toaster ovens, hot plates, etc.) are prohibited.
+Small electric appliances without an exposed heat source are allowed in individual rooms.
+All appliances with exposed heat sources are prohibited.
 Only one small refrigerator and one small microwave will be allowed in each bedroom.
 All other appliance usage must be approved through Residence Life.
-Space heaters, air conditioners of any kind and halogen bulb lamps are not allowed in any student residence.
 Live Christmas Trees are not allowed as they are a fire hazard.
-The college reserves the right to restrict or prohibit use of any equipment in college residences.
+The College reserves the right to restrict or prohibit use of any equipment in college residences.